bharanidharanrangaraj/interfacing_rtc_with_raspberrypi_pico/README.md

 4. Time drifting noticeably
 - Likely a low-quality DS3231 clone.
 - Weak backup battery causing unstable oscillator operation

+The project is published in Circuit digest website, if needed can visit and learn more: [Interfacing the RTC Module with Raspberry Pi Pico](https://circuitdigest.com/microcontroller-projects/interfacing-raspberry-pi-pico-rtc-ds3231)

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)